fahad0samara/school-app/README.md

   - Each week of lessons can be expanded or collapsed to show videos and documents associated with that week.
   - Used icons and headers for each lesson with placeholders for video and document count.

-Here’s how you can structure your project documentation for the video screen and its features:

 ---

 ## Day 6: Video Screen Implementation